antvis/G6/docs/manual/advanced/animation.en.md

 You can add extra shape with animation in `afterDraw`.<br />

 In `afterDraw` of this demo, we draw three background circle shape with different filling colors.
 And the `animate` is called for magnifying and fading out the three circles.
 We do not use set the first parameter as a function here, but assign the target style for each animation to the input paramter: magify the radius to 10 and reduce the opacity to 0.1.
-The second parameter defines the configuration for the animation.<br />
+The second parameter defines the configuration for the animation, see [animateCfg](#animateCfg).<br />

 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*FxDJQ5eY-5oAAAAAAAAAAABkARQnAQ' alt='download' width='150'/>